-This FAQ pertains to all versions of the Ham It Up Upconverter currently available in our webstore - versions 1.3 and Plus.
+This FAQ pertains to all versions of the Ham It Up Upconverter currently available in our webstore - versions 1.3, Plus and the newly released Nano!
 If you are looking for information on a different product line, please refer to the FAQs listed on the left.

 How do I set up the Ham It Up with my NESDR?